Globally rigid graphs are fully reconstructible: Preliminaries

 \subsection{Algebraic geometry background}

 We briefly recall the notions from algebraic geometry that we shall use.
 For a more detailed exposition, see \cite[Appendix A]{GTT} or \cite[Section 2.2]{GJ}.
 We say that a subset $X \subseteq \CC^m$ is a \emph{variety} if it is the set of simultaneous vanishing points of some polynomials $f_1,\ldots,f_k \in \CC[x_1,\ldots,x_m]$.
-The varieties in $\CC^m$ form the closed sets of the so-called \emph{Zariski topology}\footnote{Throughout the paper, unless otherwise noted, we shall work with the Zariski topology.
-In particular, given a subset $X \subseteq \CC^d$ of some complex Euclidean space, we shall simply say that $X$ is open (closed, respectively) to mean that it is Zariski-open (Zariski-closed, respectively), and we shall use $\overline{X}$ to denote the Zariski-closure of $X$ in $\CC^d$.}.
-We denote by $I(X) \subseteq \CC[x_1,\ldots,x_m]$ the set of polynomials that vanish on $X$.
-We say that $X$ is \emph{irreducible} if it cannot be written as the proper union of a finite number of varieties, and it is \emph{defined over $\QQ$} if $I(X)$ has a generating set consisting of polynomials with rational coefficients.
-The \emph{dimension} of an irreducible variety $X$ is the largest number $k$ such that there exists a chain $X_0 \subsetneq X_1 \subsetneq \cdots \subsetneq X_k = X$ of irreducible varieties.
+The varieties in $\CC^m$ form the closed sets of the so-called \emph{Zariski topology}.
+For an arbitrary set $X \subseteq \CC^m$, we shall use $\overline{X}$ to denote its closure in the Zariski topology on $\CC^m$.